 So listen, friend, there are some things that you can do to make things easier in the garden.
 These ideas work pretty well for me, and I know they will work well for you, too.
 If you aren’t already doing these, you’re welcome! 🙂

-In addition to these tips, I also have a whole bunch of printable tools that you can add to your gardening notebook.
+In addition to these tips, I also have a few really cool printable tools that you can add to your garden planner.
 These tools will help you garden better, cheaper, and more effectively!
-You can get them all at the bottom of this post.
+You can get them all by subscribing to my blog at the end of this post.

 Compost Right in Your Garden

 This first idea of composting directly in the garden isn’t new, and it’s not really the best idea either.
 My habit for doing this is somewhat out of necessity.
 Full disclosure, I’m not the best composter around.
 I know how to do it, but I can’t seem to get into the rhythm of piling all the browns and greens in order and in the right proportions.
 Then there’s all the turning.
 It’s just not my jam!
 I’ve started many compost piles, and they usually all end in piles of trash where there should be a pile because nothing breaks down.

 So instead of beating myself up for not being able to get this done in the regularly prescribed way, I am deciding to work with what time, energy, and resources I have.
 Since I have goats and chickens, there is always plenty of mingled green and brown waste.
 Between the coop and goat pen, there is plenty!
 It does usually allow it to sit for a while and age, but it never really gets “hot” like a compost pile should.
 Because of this, it takes a lot longer for my compost to break down into the black gold we all know and love.